-For Dr. Hruby, the Board of Directors approved a cash bonus of \$614,938 based on the recommendation of the Compensation Committee.
+For Dr. Hruby, the Board of Directors approved a cash bonus of \$633,386 based on the recommendation of the Compensation Committee.
 In the Compensation Committee's evaluation of Dr. Hruby's contribution to the Company's performance, the following was considered: Dr. Hruby's achievement of development program objectives within budgetary requirements; Dr. Hruby's contribution to key business initiatives; Dr. Hruby's relationships with regulators and current and possible future scientific partners; compliance with government contract requirements; Dr. Hruby's management of the Company's research facility located in Corvallis, Oregon; and Dr. Hruby's substantial role in managing development and procurement contracts with the U.S. government.

-The cash bonuses for Dr. Gomez, Mr. Luckshire, Ms. Abrams and Dr. Hruby were paid in March 2020.
+The cash bonuses for Dr. Gomez, Mr. Luckshire, Ms. Abrams and Dr. Hruby were paid in March 2021.

-We believe that our annual incentive bonus program can motivate and encourage our executives to fulfill or exceed our objectives and provide us with the opportunity to recognize superior individual performance.
+We believe that our annual incentive bonus program motivates and encourage our executives to fulfill or exceed our objectives and provide us with the opportunity to recognize superior individual performance.

-Long-Term Incentive Compensation
+Long-Term Cash Incentive Compensation

 In recognition of Dr. Hruby's contribution to FDA approval of oral TPOXX for the treatment of smallpox and in consideration of Dr. Hruby's role in ongoing development initiatives for TPOXX, the Company and Dr. Hruby entered into an addendum to Dr. Hruby's amended and restated employment agreement on August 10, 2018 pursuant to which Dr. Hruby became eligible for two potential milestone bonuses of \$200,000 each.
-The first bonus was earned as Dr. Hruby was still employed with the Company and performing the functions of Chief Scientific Officer as of December 31, 2019 and the second will be earned if he still employed by the Company and performing the functions as noted above as of December 31, 2020.
-If Dr. Hruby's employment is terminated or he resigns from his position at SIGA at any point between December 31, 2019 and the end of the term of the addendum, the Company will be obligated to pay Dr. Hruby any unpaid milestone bonus that he has already earned as of the time of his separation.
-SIGA will not pay any prorated share of any milestone bonus if Dr. Hruby's employment with the Company ends before either bonus is earned.
+The first bonus was earned as Dr. Hruby was still employed with the Company and performing the functions of Chief Scientific Officer as of December 31, 2019 and the second was earned when he was still employed by the Company and performing the functions as noted above as of December 31, 2020.
+SIGA would not have paid any prorated share of any milestone bonus if Dr. Hruby's employment with the Company had ended before either bonus was earned.